Shreyasramakrishna90/starter-academic/content/publication/p9/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the Workshop on Design Automation for CPS and IoT*
+publication: In *Proceedings of the 10th ACM/IEEE International Conference on Cyber-Physical Systems*
-#publication_short: In **
+#publication_short: In *ICCPS'19*

 #abstract: